Parmigiano dialect

 The Parmigiano dialect, sometimes anglicized as the Parmesan dialect, (al djalètt pramzàn) is a variety of the Emilian language spoken in the Province of Parma, the western-central portion of the Emilia-Romagna administrative region.

 Terminology

 The term dialetto, usually translated as dialect in English, is commonly used in reference to all local Romance languages native to Italy, many of which are not mutually intelligible with Standard Italian and all of which have developed from Vulgar Latin independently.
-Parmigiano is no exception and is a variety of Emiliano-Romagnolo, not of Italian.
+Parmigiano is no exception and is a variety of Emilian, not of Italian.